eedainbhat/Facebook-clone/README.md

 - Create new posts with text and images
 - View a feed of posts
 - Like posts
-- Responsive design with Tailwind CSS
+- Styling with Tailwind CSS

 ## Getting Started